cockroachdb/docs/v23.1/alter-type.md

 docs_area: reference.sql
 ---

-The `ALTER TYPE` [statement](sql-statements.html) modifies a user-defined, [enumerated data type](enum.html) in the current database.
+The `ALTER TYPE` [statement](sql-statements.html) modifies a [user-defined data type](create-type.html) in the current database.

 {% include {{ page.version.version }}/misc/schema-change-stmt-note.md %}

 {{site.data.alerts.callout_info}}
 You can only [cancel](cancel-job.html) `ALTER TYPE` [schema change jobs](online-schema-changes.html) that drop values.
-This is because when you drop a value, CockroachDB searches through every row that could contain the `ENUM` value, which could take a long time.
+This is because when you drop a value, CockroachDB searches through every row that could contain the type's value, which could take a long time.

 All other `ALTER TYPE` schema change jobs are non-cancellable.
 {{site.data.alerts.end}}